BuilderIO/builder/README.md

   Drag and drop page builder and CMS for React, Vue, Angular, and more
 </h3>
 <p align="center">
   Integrate with any site or app.
-Use your code components.
+Drag and drop with the components already in your codebase.
 High speed, full control, no compromises
 </p>

 <p align="center">